-Special Support for the IT Sector
+Special support for the IT sector

-Despite the war, the Ukrainian government allocated up to UAH2.8 billion for the support and development of IT sector.
-The funds will be administered by the Ukrainian Start-up Fund and will be used to support the most vulnerable sector - ie, start-ups.
+Despite the war, the government of Ukraine allocated up to UAH2.8 billion (approximately USD67 million) for the support and development of the IT sector.
+The funds will be administrated by the Ukrainian Startup Fund and will be used to support the most vulnerable sector - startups.

-Additionally, the EC launched a EUR20 million support programme for the IT community in Ukraine.
+In addition, the European Commission launched a EUR20 million support programme for the IT community in Ukraine.
 This initiative will be implemented by amending the European Innovation Council work programme.
-It will enable the support of at least least 200 Ukrainian start-ups with grants of up to EUR60,000 each.
-The support will also include advisory services aimed at integration into the European innovation ecosystem, opening new markets, attracting new financing, etc.
+It will allow support for at least 200 Ukrainian start-ups with up to EUR60,000 grants.
+The programme will also include advisory services aimed at integration into the European innovation ecosystem, opening new markets and attracting new financing.

-In addition, Ukrainian IT start-ups were offered support by a number of private companies and organisations, including:

-- Google, who created a special fund that accumulated USD5 million worth of financial support and mentorship; - 7Wings, which issues grants of USD50,000 to support Ukrainian start-ups that maintain their teams in Ukraine; and - UA Founders, which is a platform that was launched to connect Ukrainian start-ups with foreign donors.
+In addition, a number of private companies and associations offered their support to Ukrainian IT start-ups.
+More specifically, Google created a special fund accumulating USD5 million of financial support and mentorship; the 7Wings fund issues grants of USD50,000 to finance Ukrainian start-ups which maintain their teams in Ukraine; and UA Founders marketplace was launched to connect Ukrainian start-ups with foreign donors.

-IT Deals at War
+IT deals at war

-The war caused a dramatic impact on the Technology M&A market.
-Most of the deals that hadn't been closed before February were put on hold or dropped.
+Although the war caused a dramatic impact on the technology M&A market, in 2023 we see the signs of recovery of the deals.

-The new deals are being negotiated in a way that is much more precautious and reserved.
-Some peculiarities are already becoming noticeable.
+The new deals are being discussed in a way that is much more precautious and reserved.
+Some of the peculiarities can already be noticed.

-First of all, the structuring of deals reverted back to an "outside Ukraine level".
-This entails the creation of a non-Ukrainian holding company (if there is not one already), transfer of IP rights and products to the ownership of such holding company, and even the transfer of the clients (where possible).
+First of all, the structuring of deals returned back to the "outside of Ukraine level".
+This entails creation of a non-Ukrainian holding company (if there is none yet), transfer of IP rights and products to the ownership of such holding company and even the transfer of the clients (if possible).

-Second, the material adverse change (MAC) clause and the force majeure clause became more important than ever.
+Second, the material adverse change (MAC) and the force majeure clauses in agreements became more important than ever.

-Indeed, before the war, MAC clauses were mostly confined to deals where the target was fully or substantially relayed on the Ukrainian undeveloped legislation or legislative loopholes.
-One example would be fintech projects in which the development of the technologies preceded the statutory regulation.
+Before the war, the MAC clauses were mostly attributed to deals where the target fully or substantially relied on the Ukrainian undeveloped legislation or legislative loopholes.
+An example can be made with regard to the fintech projects where the development of technologies goes ahead of the statutory regulation.